LABORA-INF-UFG/oaisim-free5gc-install/README.md

 ### Access Settings (Operator Machine / Deployment Environment Machine)
-After installing ansible on the operator's machine, the next step is to configure the connection between the operator's machine and the other machines involved in the OpenAir deployment process.
+After installing ansible on the operator's machine, the next step is to configure the connection between the operator's machine and the other machines involved in the [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) deployment process.
 For the correct operation, Ansible needs to have full access to the other machines involved, this is done through the exchange of <i>SSHKeys</i> process:

 Generate an ssh key from the operator's machine using the following command:
 ```